 While many patients with spinal curves believe there is no treatment option available or that as an adult, their spinal problem cannot be treated, Southwest Scoliosis Institute offers medical solutions based on proven techniques and procedures.
 If you are an adult living with scoliosis or have a child with spinal deformity, please call the Southwest Scoliosis Institute.
 Finally, our help is available to you now.
 To learn more, click on any of the questions & answers below:

 This is one of our most frequent questions.
 Scoliosis is a disorder of the spine.
 It’s a disorder in which the vertebrae actually rotate, and a curve is created either in the upper or the lower back.

 What causes scoliosis?

 We have a number of observations, a number of findings, but there’s no unified theory.
-We’re hindered in that we can’t take all of the observations and put them into a road map that explains why one child with a curve goes on to need complex surgical care while and another with a curve that’s seemingly the same reaches adulthood and doesn’t need our services.
+Unfortunately, we don’t have the tools available yet to determine why one child with a curve goes on to need complex surgical care while and another with a curve that’s seemingly the same reaches adulthood and doesn’t need our services.